1nickt/parallel.pl/README.md

 ## Parallel Perl Dancer2 app

-Website dedicated to sharing information about parallel-process computing with Perl.
+Website dedicated to sharing information about parallel computing with the Perl Many-Core Engine

 ### To use: